Lagos: Other tourist attractions

-Not LGBT-friendly

-Despite its active nightlife and prevailing joie de vivre, Lagos, like all cities in Nigeria, is "not LGBT-friendly".
-Nigeria's 2014 legislation in this regard is among the most draconian systems of repression against queer people in the world.
-Homosexuals, but also their "supporters" such as people who have attended a same-sex wedding in another country, or hotel staff who have provided a room for a queer couple, theoretically can be sentenced to up to 15 years in prison.

 Culture

 Lagos is a cultural centre of Nigeria.
 As a port city and the starting point of British colonisation, the Western influence is stronger here than in probably any other Nigerian city.
 All Nigerian ethnic groups can be found in the melting pot of this metropolis, with the Yoruba predominating.
 The music and film industries in the city are dynamic centres of the country with international acclaim.

 Architecture

 Lagos adopted a tropical modernist style (a climate-adapted international style), using materials like reinforced concrete, featuring clean lines, louvres, and a sun-screen facade to manage heat and environmental conditions.
 This style was practised widely by Onafowokan Michael Olutusen and Oluwole Olumuyiwa First generation architects in Nigeria.
 These included paying attention to simplicity rather than ornamentation in the building.

 The spatial logic of Lagos between the early 1960s and 1980s followed a clear core periphery model.
 Lagos Island, the historic colonial seat, served as the administrative and commercial nucleus, while areas such as Yaba, Apapa, and Surulere developed as peripheral growth zones.
 This structure reflected a metabolic approach to city-building in Lagos, where the core’s functions were redistributed outward to manage congestion and promote economic decentralization.
 Zoning plans often emphasized the separation of functions, echoing the CIAM-influenced ideals of modernist planning.